Estimating Model Performance Under Covariate Shift Without Labels: Introduction

 \section{Introduction}

-The final step in the machine learning (ML) model development process is to evaluate the model on an unseen dataset known as a \textit{test set}.
+The final step in the machine learning (ML) model development process is to evaluate the model on an unseen dataset, known as \textit{test set}.
 Successful performance on this dataset, indicating potential business value, typically leads to the model’s deployment to \textit{production}.
-The expectation is that the model’s performance on the test set will be replicated with production data \cite{lones1}.
-Yet, this assumption often fails due to data distribution shifts that lead to model performance degradation \cite{nature91}.
+The model’s performance on the production data is expected to match the performance measured on the test set~\cite{lones:2021}.
+Yet, this assumption often fails due to data distribution shifts that lead to model performance degradation~\cite{vela:2022}.
 Therefore, ongoing monitoring of the model’s performance is essential to ensure it continues to meet expected outcomes.
-However, real-time performance assessment is challenging in many scenarios because true labels are either unavailable or significantly delayed.
+However, measuring real-time performance is challenging in many scenarios because true labels are either unavailable or significantly delayed.

-In scenarios where labels are unavailable, performance stability is commonly estimated using proxy methods that primarily monitor changes in the input data distribution \cite{klaise1}.
-However, such changes in input data often have minimal effect on the actual performance of the model \cite{rabanser1}.
+In scenarios where labels are unavailable, performance is commonly estimated using proxy methods that primarily monitor changes in the input data distribution~\cite{klaise:2020}.
+However, such changes in input data often have only a minimal effect on the model's actual performance~\cite{rabanser:2019}, and even when there is a notable effect, it might not be harmful~\cite{ginsberg:2022}.
 Additionally, the methods used to measure changes in the input distribution typically provide estimates in units that do not correspond to performance metrics.
-This results in at best a qualitative understanding of performance stability.
+Thus, at best, input data monitoring can offer some qualitative understanding of the performance stability.
 When a distribution shift does occur, these methods do not provide any insight into the direction or magnitude of the impact on performance.
 The true extent of performance changes only becomes apparent once the labels become available, which may sometimes never happen.
-Until then, the model might be incurring significant financial losses \cite{tan1}.
+Until then, the model might incur significant financial losses~\cite{tan:2022}.

+In recent years, a new approach of \textit{unsupervised accuracy estimation}~\cite{chen:2021} has produced several methods to estimate model performance directly without access to labels.
+A notable shortcoming of these methods has been that they focus solely on estimating the accuracy of a given classifier model.
+However, accuracy is often not the most appropriate metric for assessing model performance, which has recently motivated the shift of focus to \textit{unsupervised performance estimation}~\cite{kivimaki:2025b}, where estimators should be applicable to any classification metric, not just accuracy.
+In this paper, we extend this line of work and present Probabilistic Adaptive Performance Estimator (PAPE), a novel method for estimating any classification metric that can be defined using the elements of the \textit{confusion matrix}.
+PAPE is provably robust against \textit{covariate shift}.
+Furthermore, PAPE models the full distribution of the estimated metric, which can be leveraged to produce valid confidence intervals for the estimates.